vuminhtue/Clemson_Research_Computing_QA/_episodes/Install RAPIDS.md

+---
+title: "How to install RAPIDS with GPU support"
+teaching: 5 min
+exercises: 0
+questions: "How to install Rapids with GPU support to Palmetto"
+objectives:

+keypoints:
+- "Rapids, gpu"
+---

 Installing RAPIDS can be a little bit tricky.
 So here is what I have done so far at the time of writing this note.

 Request Tesla V100 node: